The government is determined to preserve the democratic rights of the people of the country’

 Inspired by the spirit of the Great Liberation War, the Prime Minister called upon Bangladeshis to unite against any conspiracy to protect the development and continuity of democracy and to build a developed, prosperous and modern-smart golden Bangladesh , the dream of the Father of the Nation by 2041.

-Staff Correspondent, Barta24.com, Rajshahi
+Sohel Mia, Staff Correspondent, Barta24.com, Rajbari

 • Font increase